Probing the Dispersion and Rotation Measure Contributions from Supernova Remnants in Fast Radio Burst Source

 For FRB~20121102, the same fiducial matching gives systematically later epochs, $t_{\rm occur}\simeq 40\,$yr (11 SS), $11\,$yr (11 BS), $42\,$yr (30 SS), and $35\,$yr (30 BS).
-The corresponding fiducial ${\rm DM}_{\rm SNR}$ values for both sources are summarized in Table~\ref{tab:dm_fiducial_twofrb}.
-Notably, the significantly lower DM in the $11\,M_\odot$ BS case compared with the other progenitors is primarily driven by its much smaller ejecta mass (see Table~\ref{tab:models}), which directly lowers the unshocked-ejecta electron column.
+For the more slowly evolving FRB~20220529A, the fiducial matching shifts to still later epochs: $t_{\rm occur}\simeq 67\,$yr (11 SS), $18\,$yr (11 BS), $74\,$yr (30 SS), and $61\,$yr (30 BS).
+The corresponding fiducial ${\rm DM}_{\rm SNR}$ values for all three sources are summarized in Table~\ref{tab:dm_fiducial_threefrb}.} Notably, the significantly lower DM in the $11\,M_\odot$ BS case compared with the other progenitors is primarily driven by its much smaller ejecta mass (see Table~\ref{tab:models}), which directly lowers the unshocked-ejecta electron column.
 These values correspond to the very early SNR phase, close to the transition from optically thick to optically thin conditions for GHz radio emission (see Section~\ref{subsubsec:tau_full} and Table~\ref{tab:toccur_tesc}).
 The short duration of this ``ambiguous'' phase may naturally contribute to the rarity of FRBs showing a clear SNR-like secular DM signature.